Galaxies in the Epoch of Reionization Are All Bark and No Bite -- Plenty of Ionizing Photons, Low Escape Fractions: Conclusions

 The relations between \fesc\ in our $4.5 < z < 9$ samples differ from predictions from correlations between \fesc\ and galaxy properties observed at $z\sim 0.3$ (Section~\ref{section:discussion_fesc}).
 We find no correlation between the inferred \fesc\ the UV spectral slope, $\beta_\mathrm{UV}$.
 We also find no strong correlations between \fesc\ and EW(\hb), nor \fesc\ and \oiii/\oii.
 This may be related to different physical conditions in the EoR galaxies compared to local starburst galaxies.

 We use our Monte Carlo simulation of the ionizing rate density to estimate the volume-averaged escape fraction, $\langle \fesc \rangle$ (Section~\ref{section:average_fesc}).
-For galaxies brighter than $\muv < -16$, we find $\langle \fesc\rangle \simeq 3\pm 1$\%, with no indication of evolution over $4.5 < z < 9.0$.
-There is only a slight change when we include fainter galaxies, $\muv < -14$, but this is likely a result of our assumption that galaxies with $\muv > -16$ have similar properties as those with $\muv = -16$.
+For galaxies brighter than $\muv < -16$, \editone{we find $\langle \fesc\rangle$ ranges from $3\pm 1$\% at $z\sim 8$ to $7\pm 2$\% at $z\sim 5$, with weak or no evolution over $4.5 < z < 9.0$.} There is only a slight change when we include fainter galaxies, $\muv < -14$, but this is likely a result of our assumption that galaxies with $\muv > -16$ have similar properties as those with $\muv = -16$.
 Our measurement of $\langle \fesc \rangle$ contrasts strongly with pre-\jwst inferences from $z\sim 0.3$ galaxies.
 However, our results are consistent with predictions from simulations (Section~\ref{section:fesc_challenges}), where high gas column densities reduce \fesc\ except in cases where strong feedback from star formation expels the gas, and clears channels through which LyC emission can escape.
 However, these events typically halt star formation, leading to lower \xiion.
 Therefore, it may mean that galaxies in the EoR conspire to keep the product of $\xiion \times \fesc$ roughly the same.
 This will need to be tested using future data sets.